WokLibCodeClub/.github/profile/README.md

 If you want to save your progress in *Code for Life* as you progress through the levels you can make a *Code for Life* account, and to do this you will need to use a parent's email address.
 We will show you how you can do this at the session, but you will need to do this at home during the week.
 The webpage for signing up is [https://www.codeforlife.education/register_form](https://www.codeforlife.education/register_form): enter your date of birth in the **Independent learner** section then fill in the rest of the details, including your parent's email address.
 Once you have made an account you can login by going to [codeforlife.education/play/](https://www.codeforlife.education/play/) and clicking on the Log in button.

-## Python session, 22nd March 2025 at 11.45 am
+## Python session, 5th April 2025 at 11.45 am

-Our students are happy to continue with another "free" Python session on 22nd March, with no code-along project and students working on their own projects following online instructions.
+We will continue our "free" Python sessions on 5th April, with no code-along project and students working on their own projects following online instructions.
 There are some suggestions for projects suitable for different levels of Python experience below.

+Some who have completed the Hangman project (see below) were wanting to use a larger word list, but found problems with formatting and sorting the list.
+If you click [here](bigger_word_lists.md) you will find some ideas about using larger word lists.

 You will need an account with [trinket](https://trinket.io/) for this session, so if you don't have one already you should create one by going to [trinket.io/signup](https://trinket.io/signup).
 You will need a valid email address to sign up.